aerospike/aerospike-client-python/doc/query.rst

         Invoke the *callback* function for each of the records streaming back from the query.

         A :ref:`aerospike_record_tuple` is passed as the argument to the callback function.
-        If the query is using the "partition_filter" query policy the callback will recieve two arguments The first is a :class:`int` representing partition id, the second is the same :ref:`aerospike_record_tuple` as a normal callback.
+        If the query is using the "partition_filter" query policy the callback will receive two arguments The first is a :class:`int` representing partition id, the second is the same :ref:`aerospike_record_tuple` as a normal callback.